AymanProjects/flutter-flavorz/README.md

 * `_name`

-You can add as many attributes as you want after the `_name`.
+You can add as many flavors as you want in the `environments` list.
-And you can add as many flavors as you want in the `environments` list.
+And you can add as many attributes as you want after the `_name`.

 #### Notes For The Json File

 * You should never remove the '_name' attribute
-* It is prefferable to use camelCase format for your attribute names
+* It is preferable to use camelCase format for your attribute names
 * Attributes that start with an underscore will be generated as private

 Following is a sample of how the file should look like: